Skip to main content

 Porn and pruning

 Now let’s talk about how all this relates to porn.
 When we look at porn, connections are formed that connect viewing these sexually explicit images with pleasure.
-As we look at porn more frequently, those connections get stronger and stronger, while our old connections are slowly erased to make room.
+As we look at porn more frequently, those connections get stronger and stronger while our old connections are slowly erased to make room.

 But luckily for us, this process works both ways.

-Just like viewing pornography creates these connections in our brain, staying away from it will weaken them until they fade away.
-A porn habit can be tough to break since years of watching highly arousing images can leave quite the mark on our brains, but we can take back control over time.
+Just like viewing pornography creates these connections in our brains, staying away from it will weaken them until they fade away.
+A porn habit can be tough to break since years of watching highly arousing images can leave quite a mark on our brains, but we can take back control over time.
 Remember, your brain is customizable: you decide how it changes by focusing on what you put in it.

 Quitting porn is easier said than done, but if you do it, the urge for porn will surely begin to fade away.
 It’s just brain science.
 As we build positive focuses in our lives and gain more and more distance from porn, the pathways in our brain that tell us we need to power up that laptop will start to shrink.
 It will be slow, but it will happen.
 With time, the brain will eliminate the old connections associated with porn to make room for new connections.
 The damage that porn did will dissolve over time.